-1.- On 22/02/2018 it was registered with the Catalan Data Protection Authority, a letter from Mr. (...), for which he made a claim for the alleged neglect of the right of cancellation, which he had previously exercised before the General Directorate of the Police of the Department of the Interior (hereinafter, DGP).
+1.- On 4/26/2018 it was submitted to the Catalan Data Protection Authority, a letter from Mr. (...), for which he made a claim for the alleged neglect of the right of cancellation, which he had previously exercised before the General Directorate of the Police of the Department of the Interior (hereinafter, DGP).

-Specifically, the person making the claim complained that on 14/12/2017 he had applied to the DGP for the cancellation of his personal data recorded in the files of the "Police Information System" area (SIP) of the DGP, relating to the police proceedings that resulted in the processing of the urgent proceedings-quick judgment procedure no. (...)/2017, by the Court of Inquiry no. 7 of Arenys de Mar, and that the DGP rejected the request through a resolution dated 01/29/2018.
+Specifically, the complainant complained that on 12/2/2018 he had requested the DGP to cancel his personal data recorded in the files of the "Police Information System" area (SIP) of the DGP, relating to the police proceedings that resulted in the processing of the procedure "Preliminary proceedings no. (...) of the Court of Inquiry no. (...), which were inhibited by their joining the Preliminary Proceedings no. (...) of the Court of Inquiry no. (...), where the provisional dismissal was agreed for the crime of reckless homicide and deduction of testimony for the crime against public health, referring it to the Court of Inquiry no. (...) where preliminary proceedings were initiated (...), procedure where an Interlocutory Order was issued agreeing to its provisional dismissal dated 14.07.17", and that the DGP rejected the request through a resolution dated 5 /3/2018.

-The claimant provided a copy of the cancellation refusal resolution issued by the DGP, together with the notification of the same, as well as the request he had made, and the documentation of the Court of Inquiry no. 7 of Arenys de Mar, referring to the urgent proceedings-quick judgment procedure no. (...)/2017" that he would have provided with the request, in which it is stated that in the aforementioned proceedings an interlocutory order of provisional dismissal was issued on 29/09/2017, and that this became firm.
+The claimant provided a copy of the cancellation denial resolution issued by the DGP, together with the notification of the same, as well as the request he had made, and the Court documentation he would have provided with the request, which states that in the proceedings (...) an interlocutory order of provisional dismissal was issued on 1/29/2018, and that this has not been the subject of resource

-- 2.- In accordance with article 117 of Royal Decree 1720/2007, of December 21, which approves the Regulation implementing Organic Law 15/1999, of December 13, on data protection of personal character (hereafter, RLOPD and LOPD, respectively), by means of official notice dated 02/27/2018 the claim was transferred to the DGP, so that within 15 days it could formulate the allegations that I thought relevant. - 3.- The DGP made allegations by means of a letter dated 08/03/2018, received at the Authority on the same date, in which it stated the following: That art.
-23.1 of the LOPD provides for the possibility of denying the cancellation of the data depending on the dangers that may arise for public security, the needs of the investigations that are being carried out or the protection of rights and Third party freedoms. - That art.
-22.4 of the LOPD establishes as criteria to be especially taken into account to determine the need to keep data recorded for police purposes: The age of the person affected and the nature of the data stored, the need to keep the data until the conclusion of a specific investigation or procedure, - that there is a firm judicial decision related to the facts, especially if this is an acquittal, if a pardon has been issued or the prescription of responsibility or regarding rehabilitation issues. - That "In the case object of claim. it was resolved to deny the cancellation of the data considering the following circumstances in particular:
+2.- In accordance with article 117 of Royal Decree 1720/2007, of December 21, which approves the Regulation implementing Organic Law 15/1999, of December 13, on data protection of personal character (hereafter, RLOPD and LOPD, respectively), by means of official notice dated 3/5/2018 the claim was transferred to the DGP, so that within 15 days it could formulate the allegations that I thought relevant.

+3.- The DGP made allegations by means of a letter of 29/5/2018, received at the Authority on the same date, in which it stated the following:

+- That art.
+23.1 of the LOPD provides for the possibility of denying the cancellation of the data depending on the dangers that may arise for public security, the needs of the investigations that are being carried out or the protection of rights and Third party freedoms.

+- That art.
+22.4 of the LOPD establishes as criteria to be especially taken into account to determine the need to keep data recorded for police purposes: The age of the affected person and the nature of the data stored, the need to keep the data until the conclusion of a specific investigation or procedure, that there is a firm judicial decision related to the facts, especially if this is an acquittal, if a pardon has been issued or the prescription of responsibility or regarding rehabilitation issues.

+- That: "In the case object of claim. it was resolved to deny the cancellation of the data considering the following circumstances in particular:

-- a.
-That the person concerned was not a minor. - b.
-That the acting police unit considers that it is necessary to keep the data due to issues of public safety and for the needs of the investigations that motivated it The recording. c.
+a) That the person concerned was not a minor.

+b) That the acting police unit considers that it is necessary to keep the data due to issues of public safety and for the needs of the investigations that motivated it The recording. c)

-That the data has not been stored for a period of time excessively long, police proceedings were initiated on September 24 2017, which implies that there is little room for them to be outdated
+That the data have not been stored for a period of time

+excessively long, the police proceedings were instructed on (.May 23, 2017, which implies that there is little room for them to be out of date.